Soft-Batch Oatmeal Raisin Cookies

 - As long as you have the base recipe, you can go literally nuts, which is another option!
 Add some walnuts or pistachios for some crunch, switch out the raisins for dried cranberries or dried cherries.

-- And for holidays, white chocolate.
+- And for holidays, white chocolate chips are always a good!
 Every version you can come up with is going to taste amazing!

 - 24 Oatmeal Cookie Makeovers To Love